 When plants migrated towards land, they still required water to germinate, grow, and reproduce.
 They did not have seeds, flowers, or fruit.
 On the other hand, they produced spores that could only swim through water.
 These spores were not air-borne.
 Ferns belong to that class of plants, then there are advanced groups of plants like gymnosperms that bear seeds (but not flowers), and flowering plants called angiosperms that bear spectacular flowers and delicious fruits.

 Maidenhair fern is included in higher plants because it has vascular bundles, unlike algae and bryophytes that lack xylem and phloem, tissue meant for the transport of water and food.
-But, on the other hand, it is water-loving and requires moist places to grow well.
+But, on the other hand, maidenhair fern is water-loving and requires moist places to grow well.

 Seed-bearing and flowering plants have matchless longevity, and they can survive in very harsh conditions.
-But, on the other hand, maidenhair fernis very sensitively about its habitat and you will kill it if you do not take care of this fragile, delicate, and finicky plant.
+But, on the other hand, maidenhair fern is very sensitive about its habitat and you will kill it if you do not take care of this fragile, delicate, and finicky plant.

 What is Maidenhair Fern?